thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Firebase**: Google’s backend-as-a-service (BaaS) platform that provides authentication, databases, hosting, analytics, and cloud functions
 * **Common Business-Oriented Language (COBOL):** programming language designed for business, finance, and admin mainframe systems
 * **NodeJS:** a JavaScript runtime built on Chrome’s V8 engine that allows developers to run JavaScript on the server for backend services
+* **ExpressJS:** a lightweight backend web framework for Node.js used to build APIs, web servers, and server-side applications
 * **AWS Lambda:** a serverless computing service by Amazon that runs code automatically in response to events
 * **AWS Simple Messaging Service (SES):** a fully managed messaging service by AWS used to send notifications and enable pub/sub comms
 * **AWS Simple Email Service (SES):** a cloud-based email service by Amazon used to send, receive, and emails at scale
 * **Microsoft Azure:** Microsoft’s serverless computing service that runs event-driven code on demand
 * **Google Apps Script:** cloud-based scripting platform using JavaScript to integrate Google Workspace workflows
+* **Flask:** a lightweight Python web framework used to build web applications, APIs, and backend services
+* **Django:** a high-level Python web framework that enables rapid development of secure, scalable, and database-driven web applications

 ## Database
 * **Redis:** an in-memory data store commonly used as a cache, database, and message broker for ultra-fast data access for real time apps